The Labours of Hercules: The Flock of Geryon

-The Apples of Hesperides
+The Apples of the Hesperides

 Poirot receives a visit from Emery Power, a rich art collector of Irish birth.
 Ten years ago he purchased at auction a gold goblet which was supposedly made for Pope Alexander VI by Benvenuto Cellini, which the Borgia Pope used to poison his victims.
 The design of the goblet is a coiled serpent, surrounding a tree bearing apples represented by emeralds.
 Poirot is immediately interested at the mention of apples.
 Power paid a sum equal to thirty thousand pounds to buy it at auction in 1929, but on the night of the sale the goblet and other items were stolen from the home of the seller, the Marchese di San Veratrino.

 The police at the time were certain that a gang of three international thieves were responsible.
 Two of the men were captured and some of the stolen items recovered but the goblet was not among them.
 A third man, an Irish cat burglar called Patrick Casey, died soon afterwards when he fell from a building attempting another crime.
-The Marchese had offered to refund his money but Power did not want to take advantage of this offer as he would no longer be the legal owner of the goblet should it be found.
-Power had spent ten years and a lot of money trying to locate the goblet but without success.
-He had suspected that the real criminal was Sir Reuben Rosenthal, who was his rival bidder at the auction in 1929, but they recently became business allies and Power is now convinced Rosenthal is innocent.
+The Marchese had offered to refund Power's money, but Power did not want to take advantage of this offer, as he would no longer be the legal owner of the goblet if he did.
+Power had spent the last ten years trying to prove that the real criminal was Sir Reuben Rosenthal, who was his rival bidder at the auction in 1929; however, the two men recently became business allies, and Power is now convinced Rosenthal is innocent.